m0lentum/molentum.github.io/content/blog/2024/stuff-i-liked-in-2024/index.md

 and forces her to forge her own path through the world.

 **Amal El-Mohtar & Max Gladstone — This is How You Lose the Time War**<br>
+A convoluted time-travel story taking place over unimaginable lengths of time on the one hand, an impressively written piece of love poetry on the other.
+I've never read anything else like it.

 ## Games